-La Vie Est Belle & Charming French Inspired Finds introduces a book by Henrietta Heald (all photos from this lovely book © Ryland Peters & Small) I have been savoring for weeks now.
-Let’s discover it together!
+La Vie Est Belle & Charming French Inspired Finds spotlights a book by Henrietta Heald (all photos from this lovely book © Ryland Peters & Small) I have been savoring.
+Let’s peek inside it together!

 At this very moment, it is 9:30 a.m., and the light in our house is very dim as the rains pour and pleasingly create a drumbeat against metal gutters.

 (Obviously, these photos were snapped the day before!)

 The percussion tickles my ears and complements clapping thunder.

 What a gift that no visible lightning interrupts the visual feast the pages within this lovely title supply.

 La Vie Est Belle is a Visual Feast!